aaqibkhorasi/multi-agent-customer-support/README.md

 ## The Solution

-Instead of building another rigid support system, we created a team of AI specialists that work together like an expert customer support team:
+Instead of building another rigid support system,  created a team of AI specialists that work together like an expert customer support team:

 ### Architecture Diagram